 Proposal details

-Jump to: Parking // Heritage Impact
+Jump to: Parking // Urban Design // Heritage Impact

 The proposed mixed-use building will consist of four levels of structured parking (one partially underground), with commercial space along the street and 205 dwelling units from floors 3 through 17.
 As currently proposed, the dwelling units will consist of 66 one-bedroom units, 110 two-bedroom units and 29 three-bedroom units.
 These will be market-rate rental apartments (not condos, not affordable housing).